 When you combine Kiwi ingenuity with IT expertise, you get Rankers.
 Rankers Camping NZ offers every New Zealand camping location on your smartphone or tablet.
 It has offline maps, so you don’t need data to find your next destination.

 Rankers was our primary campsite app during our road trip in December 2020.
-We would find a campsite on Rankers and read the reviews, and then check CamperMate to read their reviews too.
+We would find a campsite on Rankers, read the reviews, and then check CamperMate to read their reviews, too.

 WikiCamps

 WikiCamps also works offline, so you don’t need to worry about having a cellular signal or Wi-Fi connection.
-In 2018, we found campsites that were not mentioned on CamperMate, so WikiCamps was a good additional app for us to have.
+In 2018, we found campsites that were not mentioned on CamperMate, so WikiCamps was a good additional app for us.

-WikiCamps lets you create your own road trip itinerary using its in-built trip planner (a functionality CamperMate doesn’t have).
+WikiCamps lets you create your road trip itinerary using its built-in trip planner (a functionality CamperMate doesn’t have).
 Add sites to your trip, update your progress as you drive, and share your trip with friends and family.

 Campable

 Campable has a listing of private properties – resorts, vineyards, working farms, cultural sites and private clubs – that you can book for camping and motorhome travel in New Zealand.
-A bit like Airbnb, just for campervan and motorhome users.
+It’s a bit like Airbnb, just for campervan and motorhome users.

 You must set up an account online and provide your credit card to facilitate the payment process.
 Once that is completed, you use your smartphone to locate and filter the properties you wish to consider.
 And once you’ve found the perfect site on Campable, you can book (and pay for) it right through the app.